tensorleap/tensorleap/examples/IMDb/README.md

 ![Population Exploration - Unsupervised Clustering](images/img_4.png)

-It can be seen that the left-side groups consist of samples with a known ground truth of "positive".
+It can be seen that the left-side groups consist of positively labelled samples.
 ![Population Exploration - Unsupervised Clustering2](images/img_5.png)

 ### Sample Analysis